 - Brittle, which can result in damage when subject to high impact

 - Prone to leakages because used glues can be poorly applied or might tend to wear off over time.

 - PVC pipes possess chemical compounds such as organotin and vinyl chloride which may cause cancer.

 - The glues used to combine pipes also contain strong solvents that can be harmful to consumers.

-- Cannot handle high temperature, if exposed, pipes may more than likely distort in shape by heat or break by cold.
+- Cannot handle high temperatures.
+If exposed, pipes may more than likely distort in shape by heat or break by cold.

 - High flexibility which reduces the use of fittings.

-- Is fairly affordable for the quality of service it offers.
+- Fairly affordable for the quality of service it offers.

-- They can be spliced or combined which existing pipes of other materials such as copper, CPVC; it makes it a good pick for retrofit.
+- They can be spliced or combined which existing pipes of other materials such as copper and CPVC; it makes it a good pick for retrofitting.

 - Easy to install

 - Reduces operational noise

 - It is durable, provided that it is used and maintained properly.

 - PEX pipings contain a chemical that reduces their tendency to damage.
 The presence of this chemical, however, combined with the thickness of PEX pipe material, reduces the water flow down to about 5 to 6%.
 Trying to excessively increase speed may gradually cause internal damage to the pipe, reducing its life span.